Found a bug?

 Please read this carefully to ensure you understand both the allowed and disallowed methods for discovery.
 FusionAuth reserves all of its legal rights in the event of any noncompliance.

 We encourage responsible security research on the FusionAuth website - fusionauth.io, and all sub-domains, FusionAuth Cloud services, and other FusionAuth web services and standalone software libraries.
 We allow you to conduct vulnerability research and testing on the FusionAuth Cloud services to which you have authorized access.
 Authorized access includes FusionAuth Cloud services that you have purchased, FusionAuth Cloud account management for your account, or company owned account.

 In no event shall your research and testing involve:

-- Testing third party websites, applications or services that integrate with the FusionAuth Services, Cloud or self-hosted,
+- Testing third party websites, applications or services that integrate with the FusionAuth Cloud services or self-hosted services.

-- Posting, transmitting, uploading, linking to, sending or storing malware, viruses or similar harmful software, or otherwise attempting to interrupt or degrade FusionAuth Cloud services or other FusionAuth web services including the FusionAuth website, and
+- Posting, transmitting, uploading, linking to, sending or storing malware, viruses or similar harmful software, or otherwise attempting to interrupt or degrade FusionAuth Cloud services or other FusionAuth web services including the FusionAuth website.

 - Any activity that violates any applicable law.